Don’t Music Alone

 (and the Myth of DIY Songwriting Success)

 Post your song online and it could magically become a hit, making you famous and rich.
 It happened to Justin Bieber and others, but they are the exception not the rule.
-You’ve seen how many other singer songwriters are posting in FaceBook groups and on YouTube hoping for fortune and fame.
+You’ve seen how many other singer songwriters are posting on social media, in FaceBook groups and on YouTube hoping for fortune and fame.

-Just because you can (learn to) do it yourself, doesn’t mean it’s the best choice for your career.
+Just because you can learn to do it yourself, doesn’t mean it’s the best choice for your career.

 Songwriters and musicians that make it have help….

 Every successful musician or songwriter either leads or is part of a team.
 We don’t necessarily see or hear the team but they are part of the show we attend or the video we watch or the music we listen to….

 “I make it seem easy because you can’t see my team working behind the scenes!”